carlocab/tmux-nvr/README.md

 ## Usage

-It should just work, unless you have existing `session-created` tmux hooks.
+It should just work.

-If this applies, you need to specify an unused index in the `session-created` array using the `@tmux-nvr-hook-index` option in `tmux.conf`.
-For example,

-    set -g @tmux-nvr-hook-index 42

-This is set to `0` by default.
-Thus, instead of setting `@tmux-nvr-hook-index`, you may alternatively assign your `session-created` hooks to indices other than `0`.
+An earlier version of tmux-nvr required setting a `@tmux-nvr-hook-index` option to avoid overriding pre-defined `session-created` hooks.
+This is no longer necessary.

 ## nvr-tmux